 Target new words with the holiday approaching: Basket, Bunny, Chick, Fuzzy, Egg-are just a few examples.
 Pick three words that you want your child to use during Easter season and focus on those.
 Pick target words that are meaningful to you and your family.

 Label the colors of the Easter Eggs: This is a great way to get your little one to start saying two-word phrases (click here for more ideas on how to boost your toddler’s vocabulary.)
 If they have mastered the word “egg” then simply add the word “red” in front of it.

 Teach them a new Easter song: Singing is one of the best ways to increase language because of the repetition that is already built-in.
 Don’t have an Easter favorite?
 Then get creative and make one up with your little one.

 Learn some new animal sounds: If your little one doesn’t have words yet this is a great place to start.
 Imitating animal sounds is easier than imitating words so it is perfect for beginners!
 What does a bunny say?
 What does a chick say?
 Children are often times motivated to imitate these animal sounds because they are just fun to say!

 Explore Easter books: If you have an Easter book than your are in luck!
 You can teach your child all about the holiday while getting in some early literacy practice.
 If not, head to your local library and pick one out!
-At my library they always have a craft out for little ones out so you can get in your craft time too without destroying your house!
+Here are a few of my Easter favorites.

 Label sizes of the eggs: Introducing toddlers to the concept of “size” is a pre-academic skill that they will need when they get to preschool.
 It also grows their vocabulary as well by adding the words “big” and “little”.